Requirements for the Major in Technological Systems Management (TSM)

 All courses taken to satisfy requirements 1 through 4 above must be taken for a letter grade.
 A grade of C or higher is required in all.

-Notice: As all courses are not offered every semester, please check Schedule of Courses for current scheduling information
+Notice: As all courses are not offered every semester, please check Course Listings for current scheduling information

 Course Flyer Degree Handout